Club Penguin: Plot and gameplay

 Club Penguin was divided into various rooms and distinct areas.
 Illustrator Chris Hendricks designed many of the first environments.
 Each player was provided with an igloo for a home.
 Members had the option of opening their igloo so other penguins could access it via the map, under "Member Igloos."
 Members could also purchase larger igloos and decorate their igloos with items bought with virtual coins earned by playing mini-games.
 At least one party per month was held on Club Penguin.
 In most cases, a free clothing item was available, both for paid members and free users.
 Some parties also provided member-only rooms which only paid members could access.
-Some major Club Penguin parties were its annual Halloween, Holiday, and April Fools parties.
+Some major Club Penguin parties were its annual Halloween, Winter Holiday, and April Fools parties.
+Following Disney's acquisition of the game, various parties were held themed around properties the company owned, such as Marvel and Star Wars.

+During parties, the game would be visited by special penguin mascots, controlled by employees, who would grant items if encountered in-game.
+Mascots included characters such as secret agent Gary the Gadget Guy, journalist Aunt Arctic, and pirate Rockhopper.